HalfSquare/MonteCarloSimulation/.gitlab/issue_templates/Documentation.md

 ## __Issue for Document Development__
 ### Description:
 <!-- Please bullet point below this document change involves -->
-- This is a issue for document development
+- This is an issue for document development
 - Which section this document change will be implemented in

 <br>